Shiny-Miner/Binary-from-scratch/README.md

 So PEOPLE are you ready to climbing this hurdle?
 ROM Hacking is nothing but trust in yourself more than others.
 Break things and make experiments instead of being a slave of already made creeps make your own creep.
 ##### Ignore all the tool names and things i shared above if you know nothing about them
+REFER these question and answers for some clarity : https://github.com/Shiny-Miner/GBA-Binary-hacking-assets/wiki/Information-about-binary-:-A-start
 # Point 1.
 Pointing to the right direction of rom hacking
 .......